When is the first World Cup today today and when does the tournament end?

 Qatar World Cup start dates, times and teams

-After over a decade of controversy since it was awarded the tournament, the 2022 FIFA World Cup in Qatar is just a few months away from beginning.
+After over a decade of controversy since it was awarded the tournament, the 2022 Fifa World Cup in Qatar is now well underway.

 Ticket sales are now underway for the tournament, and everything you need to know is below.